0xPolygonMiden/miden-base/docs/introduction/get-started/create-account-use-faucet.md

 2. Copy the **Account ID** printed by the `miden account -l` command in the previous step.
 Feel free to change the amount of tokens to issue.

 3. Paste this ID into the **Request test tokens** input field on the faucet website and click **Send Private Note**.

+!!! tip
+      You can also click **Send Public Note**.
+If you do this, the note's details will be public and you will not need to download and import it, so you can skip to [Sync the client](#sync-the-client).

-4. After a few seconds your browser should download - or prompt you to download - a file called `note.mno` (mno = Miden note).
+5. After a few seconds your browser should download - or prompt you to download - a file called `note.mno` (mno = Miden note).
 It contains the funds the faucet sent to your address.

-5. Save this file on your computer, you will need it for the next step.
+6. Save this file on your computer, you will need it for the next step.

 ## Import the note into the Miden client